 Archive - 2014 - News Article

-For more from the ribbon cutting, see Saturday's print edition of The Spirit.
+Read the full story in Saturday's edition of The Spirit.

-For more information on the project, check out Thursday's print edition of The Spirit.
+For more from the topic, see Saturday's print edition of The Spirit.